Car park changes on Campus

 Issued: Tue, 11 Jul 2017 08:30:00 BST

-Changes are being proposed to car parking arrangements on Gilmorehill.
-The process will create a new, fairer and more transparent system to the allocation of car parking permits.
+Changes are being proposed to car parking arrangements on the Glasgow campuses - Gilmorehill, Garscube and Tay House.
+The process will create a new, fairer and more transparent system for the allocation of car parking permits.
+Please note the DEADLINE for the first feedback/consultation phase was Wednesday 9 August.
 The Chief Operating Officer Dr David Duncan outlined the reasons behind the proposals.

 Full details on the proposed changes can be found at: Parking Permit Information

 Comments, feedback and questions from staff and students on any issues relating to the changes should be sent to CarParking@glasgow.ac.uk